gnivil/SQLAlchemy/README.md

 -----

 ## /api/v1.0/tobs

-* Query the dates and temperature observations of the most active station for the last year of data.
+* Queryed the dates and temperature observations of the most active station for the last year of data
-* Return a JSON list of temperature observations (TOBS) for the previous year.
+* Returned a JSON list of temperature observations (TOBS) for the previous year
 ```python
 @app.route("/api/v1.0/tobs")
 def tobs():